Sales Metrics & KPIs

 Churn Metrics

-If your company relies on a subscription model, you must ensure you’re not losing customers as fast as you’re gaining them.
-Churn rate refers to the number of customers who cancel or choose not to renew their subscription within a time period.
-To calculate it, find the number of “churned” customers and divide that by your total number of customers.
-This sales number lets you see your revenue and growth and will also point out problems with retaining subscribers.
+To calculate it, find the number of “churned” customers, or those who have stopped using your services or canceled their subscriptions, and divide that by your total number of customers.
+It lets you see your revenue and growth and will also point out problems that you have with retaining subscribers.

 Sales Quota Attainment